yaricom/goNEAT/README.md

 This will execute 100 trials of XOR (disconnected) experiment within 100 generations.
 The results of experiment execution will be saved into the ./out directory as in previous experiment.

-The experiment will fail sometimes to produce XOR solution over 100 generations, but most of times solution will be found.
+The experiment sometimes fails to produce XOR solution over 100 generations, but most of times solution will be found.
 This confirms that algorithm is able not only grow needed hidden units, but also to restore input connections as needed.

 The example output of the command as following: